ChrisMwenda/Joomba-Project/README.md

 The application will have a

+    A Hero section
-    A form for landlords to sign up
+    A form for landlords to sign up.
+This form will be powered by emailJS API to collect form data and send to the admin's email.
+    A Team section
+    A features and Benefits Section
     FAQ section that is activated by a click event